zhandao/zero-rails_openapi/README.md

 ## Configure

-  Create an initializer, configure ZRO and define your APIs.
+  Create an initializer, configure ZRO and define your OpenApi documents.

-  This is the simplest configuration example:
+  This is the simplest example:

   ```ruby
   # config/initializers/open_api.rb